vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

 * Propose a new market
 * Change an existing market

-1. The full annotated example describes what is needed for each field in the proposal, and is there for guidance.
+1. The full annotated example is there to guide you through what is needed for each field in the proposal.
 2. Be sure to have your Vega wallet name and public key ready.
 3. To submit a proposal you will need:
    * At least 1 (ropsten) Vega token, associated with the public key you're using to propose the market, and staked to a validator.
-   * Enough of the settlement asset (testnet) available to place the liquidity commitment that you have built in the proposal, if you are submitting a liquidity commitment.
+   * For a new market proposal: Enough of the settlement asset (testnet) available to fulfil your liquidity commitment, if you are submitting a liquidity commitment.

+### Submit using command line
-4. To create your own proposal and submit it using the command line, you will need to copy the command line example into a text editor and edit it with the values you want for the market.
+1. To create your own proposal and submit it using the command line, copy the command line example into a text editor and include the values you want for the market.
-5. Use the command line to submit your proposal.
+2. Use the command line to submit your proposal.
-6. You can see your proposal on the [Fairground block explorer](https://explorer.fairground.wtf/governance).
+3. You can see your proposal on the [Fairground block explorer](https://explorer.fairground.wtf/governance).
+4. Your proposal will need enough voting weight to pass.

+### Submit using token dApp
+1. To create your own proposal and submit with the token dApp, copy the JSON example into a text editor and include the values you want for the market.
+2. Use the token dApp's Governance page to submit your proposal.
+3. You can see your proposal on the token dApp governance page.
+4. Your proposal will need enough voting weight to pass.

 ## Propose a new market
 The proposal for creating a new market has been divided up into sections to provide more information on what is needed for each section.